-MDMA-assisted psychotherapy (MDMA-AP) is a novel treatment for PTSD that integrates psychotherapy with the administration of midomafetamine capsules [3,4-Methylenedioxymethamphetamine](MDMA).
+MDMA-assisted psychotherapy (MDMA-AP) is a novel treatment for PTSD that integrates psychotherapy with the administration of 3,4-methylenedioxymethamphetamine (MDMA).
 MDMA as a street drug is known as "ecstasy" or "molly."
-MDMA targets multiple neurotransmitters in the brain, including serotonin, noradrenaline, and dopamine, potentially mitigating fear responses and facilitating trauma-focused therapy sessions.
-MDMA is administered orally in a clinic setting.
+MDMA targets multiple neurotransmitters in the brain, including serotonin, noradrenaline, and dopamine, potentially mitigating fear responses and facilitating trauma-focused therapy sessions.6 MDMA is administered orally in a clinic setting.
 In 2017, The Food and Drug Administration (FDA) granted MDMA-AP a breakthrough therapy designation.
-It is currently undergoing priority review with an expected FDA advisory committee meeting on June 4, 2024 and regulatory decision by August 11, 2024.
+It is currently undergoing priority review with an expected regulatory decision by August 11, 2024.7